matteosister/di-debugger-bundle/README.md

 # Di Debugger Bundle

-A Symfony2 bundle to debug misconfiguration of the container
+A Symfony2 bundle to debug container configuration

 WORK IN PROGRESS